The Founding Exhibition

 A traveling exhibition.
 A living archive.

-Stories in Color is built around the survivors who carry it — and the loved ones whose memory they carry forward.
+Stories in Color is built around the survivors who carry it, and the loved ones whose memory they carry forward.

 Each survivor honors their own people in their own way.
 The exhibition holds humanity, continuity, memory, and what survivors chose to build after devastation.
+The stories begin in Rwanda.
+They do not end there.
+Stories in Color makes room for testimony from every place that has seen the same fate, and for the places walking toward it without knowing.

 The First Stories